maniartech/vault/README.md

 `vault` is a sophisticated browser-based storage library that leverages the power of IndexedDB, offering significant improvements over traditional LocalStorage.
-As a high-performance, asynchronous solution for client-side storage, `vault` provides an intuitive and easy-to-use API to interact with IndexedDB, making client-side data storage efficient and scalable.
+As a high-performance, asynchronous solution for client-side storage, `vault` provides an intuitive and easy-to-use API similar to local and session storage, increasing the capacity of the storage, and adding support for structured data, and support for multiple stores.
+It also provides a secure storage for sensitive data.

 ## Features